batect/batect/ROADMAP.md

   * test with different console colour schemes (eg. white background, black background, OS X default, Ubuntu default, Ubuntu GUI terminal default)
 * some way to group tasks shown when running `batect --list-tasks`
 * group display of options shown when running `batect --help`
+* add dependency relationship between containers and tasks (eg. running the app container requires running the build first - removes the need to specify build task as a prerequisite on every task that starts the app)